kubiteddie/cse5525_humor_nlp/README.md

 TF-IDF_for_Q&A.py - Applied TF-IDF and logistic regression to the Q&A json file, shows super high accuracy but does not really work on real examples
 (Could be the problem of the data set or the TF-IDF method or both)

+Example outputs provided as PDFs for both running_data.py and TF-IDF_for_Q&A.py.